‘Through kindness, teamwork and determination we thrive.’

 We updated our RSE curriculum during the 2020/21 academic year and consulted with parents, staff and governors to draw up our new curriculum.
-RSE is taught as part of our PSHE curriculum in age-appropriate ways as part of topic work linked to science, R.E., and PSHE.
-The subject is taught in age-appropriate ways, and sometimes involves the school nurse.
-We inform parents in advance when sex education is a part of the programme of work for their children and share the content of this with them before teaching.
-Parents have the right to withdraw their child if they so wish: please speak to the head teacher).
+RSE is taught as part of our PSHE curriculum in age-appropriate ways as part of topic work linked to science, R.E. and Personal, Social and Health Education (PSHE).
+We inform parents in advance when sex education is part of the programme of work for their children and share the content of this with them before teaching.
+Parents have the right to withdraw their child if they so wish (please speak to the head teacher).
 More detail on the PSHE curriculum can be found below.

 There is an assembly each day.
 Singing songs, some with a broadly Christian character, takes place weekly.
 Children are given regular opportunities to share their achievements in assemblies.
 Parents and friends are invited to some of these sharing assemblies.
 Themes for assemblies include moral issues plus stories from the Christian tradition and other faiths.

 (Children may be withdrawn from collective worship at the request of parents.
 Parents who do not wish their children to take part should contact the head teacher.)